cysouw/diathesis/text/c09_adverbials.md

 ### [ N | – ] Nominative drop+evaluative {#sec:adverbial-nominative-drop}

-Some verbs with obligatory adverbial allow the presence or absence of a nominative subject, like with *aussehen* 'to appear' [@next a,b].
+Some verbs with an obligatory adverbial allow for the presence or absence of a nominative subject, like with *aussehen* 'to appear' [@next a,b].
 The pronoun *es* is valency-simulating for the nominative subject (see [@sec:intro-es]).
 Whether this is better interpreted as the loss or the addition of an agent is unclear.
 These verbs need an additional manner adverbial, negation, or *wie* comparison clause.

 ::: ex
 - Er sieht gut aus.